 A Guide to BDSM Contracts

-A BDSM contract also known as a “slave contract” is a document entered into between consenting adults who wish to formalize their BDSM arrangement.
+A BDSM contract also known as a “slave contract” is a document entered into between consenting adults who wish to negotiate and formalize their BDSM arrangement.
 Just with any relationship, communication is vital among all participants.
-Having an agreement drawn up is an excellent way to open up communication between each other.
+Writing up an agreement is an excellent way to open up communication between each other.
 The negotiation process can help your relationship grow as you explore your goals and boundaries together.

 About BDSM Relationship Contracts

 Negotiating Your/your agreement is fun and exciting.
 It’s the writing part that can be a drag.
 Drafting the terms take a long time, especially when starting from scratch.
 Most couples take weeks to perfect their deal.
-Save time with these examples:
+Save time with these forms: